-With the following exceptions, the incorporation of the design features, operational safeguards and other commitments of the Proponent would restrict noise levels to within the nominated criteria.
+following exceptions, With the the design incorporation of the features. operational safeguards and other commitments of the Proponent would restrict noise levels to within the nominated criteria.

-- During construction of the far-western earth mound (Figure B(i)), a 5dB(A) exceedance is predicted at one residence, the closest residence to the western boundary of the Project Site.
+- During construction of the far-western earth mound, a 5dB(A) exceedance is predicted at one residence, the closest residence to the western boundary of the Project Site.
 The construction of this earth mound would only occur during school holidays, and would not impact on the school community. - An exceedance is predicted at the closest residence to the western boundary of the Project Site during Stage 2/2 when earthmoving equipment is operating at the surface.
 Noise criteria would be satisfied when the equipment is operating 10m below the land surface.